KxSystems/embedPy/README.md

 #### Function calls

-All of the above functions use the `.p.call` function internally.
-This function can be used directly if you do not need the variadic or keyword argument behavior.
+`foreign` objects can be called directly  using `.p.call`.
-`.p.call`, when run on a Python callable object, will return a q function taking exactly 2 arguments.
+When run on a callable `foreign` object, `.p.call` will return a q function taking exactly 2 arguments.
 - a list of positional arguments
-- a dictionary of keyword argument names to values
+- a dictionary of keyword arguments

 Either of these arguments can be empty.

 The result of calling this function, will be another `foreign`.
+e..
 ```q
 q)p)def f4(a,b,c,d):return (a*b,c*d)
 q).p.py2q .p.call[.p.get`f4;1 2;`d`c!4 3]